From a developer’s point of view, the largest change in Python 3

 Developer-oriented texts, such as exception messages, could also be native

-For other data, you can use the native string in these circumstances:
+For other data, you should only use the native string if all of the following hold:

 - Under Python 2, each “native string” value has a single well-defined

 - you do not mix native strings with either bytes or text – always encode/decode diligently when converting to these types.